People injured whilst cycling in Surrey

 ** Zoomable and pannable version of map here.
 On a separate page as it takes a while to load. **

 The graph below shows the yearly cyclist casualties for each local authority, with Surrey highlighted.
-In the two recent years, Surrey has been the third worst.
+Whilst Surrey is no longer a poor-performing outlier, it still has amongst the highest number of casualties In GB each year.

 Back to top